-A wide range of mental health issues can arise for those with untreated celiac disease or non-celiac wheat sensitivity.
-Initially there may be a misdiagnosis of psychiatric illness due to some of the neurological and psychiatric symptoms that can be seen in untreated disease.
-Once diagnosed, there may be difficulty adjusting to a new diagnosis of chronic illness and adherence to a gluten-free diet.
+A wide range of psychological problems can arise for those with untreated celiac disease.
+Initially, there may be a misdiagnosis of psychiatric illness due to some of the neurological and psychiatric symptoms that can be seen in untreated disease.
+Once diagnosed, there may be difficulty adjusting to both a diagnosis of chronic illness and the need for adherence to a gluten-free diet.

 Knowing When to Refer for Mental Health or Medical Evaluation